 Detective Idris Elba ( Twenty-Eight Weeks Later ) discovers that the killer, a former teacher (Jonathan Schaech - Roadhouse 2 ), has escaped from prison.

-Rose needs some plastic surgery.
-Doctor Burroughs (Ted Atherton - ) and Dr Keloid (Stephen McHattie - ) do the necessary.
+Rose is in a road traffic accident, which happens off-screen to save on the budget.
+Dr Keloid (Stephen McHattie - ) saves her life but not her face, so she needs some plastic surgery.
+Doctor Burroughs (Ted Atherton - ) and his team do the necessary.
 Unfortunately there are unforseen side-effects.

 The zombie-vamp plague spreads throughout the city.
-Luckily, Rose gets a boyfriend who is more than happy to violently attack anyone who poses a potential threat to her.
+Luckily, Rose has a boyfriend who is more than happy to violently attack anyone who poses a potential threat to her.

 Claire Redfield ( Kaya Scodelario ) is returning to Racoon City, the desolate rustbelt town where she grew up in an orphanage run by creepy doctor William Birkin (Neal McDonough - Legends of Tomorrow ).
 Now the town is almost empty because the main employer, the Umbrella Corporation, has polluted the water supply.
 Now the remaining population are infected, which basically makes them Fast Zombies.